IBM-Bluemix-Docs/voice-agent/managing.md

   * _Lite_, _Trial_, and _Standard_ plans include 2 concurrent connections at no charge.
   * _Premium_ plans are customized by instance.
-  * In a _Standard_ account, you have a minimum capacity of 10 concurrent connections.
+  * In a _Standard_ plan, you have a minimum capacity of 10 concurrent connections.
   * Concurrent connection use is prorated by the month.
 If you use more than 2 concurrent connections in a day, you are charged a daily rate.
   * If you have a _Standard_ or _Premium_ plan, you can purchase a greater concurrent connection capacity.
   * You are charged a daily rate for the maximum concurrent connection capacity that you use in a day.
 For example, because your plan supports 2 concurrent connections free, and you set a maximum limit of 12 connections.
 If you use only 5 in a day, you are charged for 3.